 "Oh no, oh no, oh no," Hermione breathed nervously.

 "Hermione, calm down," Harry admonished pleadingly.

-"What if we're separated?" she hissed back to him.
+"What if we're separated?" she interrupted in a hiss.

 Harry looked glum.
-"The Hat gives you a choice.
-It did for me…"
+"The hat gives you a choice.
+It did for me before…"

 "I'm not sure that's going to work for everyone, Harry…"

-"We're all Gryffindors though," Ron reminded her, convinced he would still be sleeping in Gryffindor Tower that night.
+"We're all Gryffindors, though," Ron reminded her obtusely, clearly convinced he would still be sleeping in Gryffindor Tower that night.

-This was going to take a long time, Hermione realized, as Hannah Abbott – a blonde Hufflepuff from their year struggled to exit the line of about three hundred students.
+This is going to take a long time, Hermione realized as Hannah Abbott, a blonde Hufflepuff from their year, struggled to exit the line of about three hundred students.